Earlier this week, we saw not one, but TWO central banks publishing their monetary policy decisions for the month of March.

-For a sixth month in a row since cutting it in August, the RBA’s interest rates remains at 1.50%.
+For the sixth month in a row since cutting it in August, the RBA’s interest rates remain at 1.50%.

 Apparently, Philip Lowe and his gang believe that “holding the stance of policy unchanged at this meeting would be consistent with sustainable growth in the economy and achieving the inflation target over time.”
 Not really surprising after Lowe has all but said that they’re done cutting rates for now!

 The RBA barely made any changes from its outlook last month.
 It still believes that improvements in the global economy have boosted commodity prices, which have provided “significant” boosts to Australia’s income.
 It’s also still iffy about China’s recovery, saying that the composition of growth and the pace of borrowing still pose risks.
 Lastly, it recognized that higher inflation rates are partly due to higher commodity prices.